Matzefritz/HiWonder_MentorPi/README.md

 ![Alt Text](images/rviz_lidar_points.png "Rviz Lidar Points")

 ## SLAM
 **SLAM** is short for *Simultaneous Localization and Mapping* and describes the proccess of mapping ones souroundings while localizing oneselve inside this map.
-It is key for autonomous navigation inside an unknown space.
-The ros2 package `slam_toolbox` can be used to perform this using live lidar data and a complete transformation tree descibing the position of the lidar in respect to the main Coordinate origin of the robot.
-This transformation tree is provided by the controller node.
+It is key for autonomous navigation in an unknown environment.
+The `ROS2` package `slam_toolbox` can be used to perform this using live lidar data and a complete transformation tree.
+This tree descibes the position of the lidar in respect to the main coordinate origin of the robot.
+This transformation tree is implemented in the `controller` package.
-1. Launch the controller node:
+1. Launch the `controller` node:
 ```bash
 ros2 launch controller controller.launch.py
 ```